Peony is a tattooed tattoo enthusiast who loves studying and discussing tattoo history and meanings. Japanese themes are her favorite.

 Directions for Mixing Scrub Ingredients

-Clean and dry your air-tight container or use a new ziplock bag.
+- Clean and dry your air-tight container (we use mason jars because of how versatile it is for other purposes when not storing scrubs, and we get them cheap) or use a new ziplock bag.

 How Long Do These Scrubs Keep For?